untoldengine/UntoldEngine/README.md

 This project is licensed under the **LGPL v2.1**.

-This means that if you develop a game using the Untold Engine, you do not need to open source your game.
-However, if you create a derivative of the Untold Engine, then you must apply the rules stated in the LGPL v2.1.
-That is, you must open source the derivative work.
+### What Does This Mean for You?
+- **Developing a Game**: You can use the Untold Engine to build your game without needing to open source your game’s code.
+- **Modifying the Engine**: If you make changes to the engine itself, those changes must be open-sourced under the LGPL v2.1.

+For more details, see the full license text [here](https://www.gnu.org/licenses/lgpl-2.1.html).

 ---